allenai/natural-instructions/tasks/README.md

 `task169_strategyqa_sentence_generation` | Given a question, write the facts one needs to know in order to answer the question| Sentence Generation
 `task176_break_decompose_questions` | Break a question into the steps needed to answer the question. | Question Decomposition `task177_para-nmt_paraphrasing` | Given a sentence, rephrase it using another words while retaining meaning same as input. | Text Modification
+`task178_QuaRTz_question_answering` | Given a question, select correct answer from the given options using an Explanation. | Answer Generation
 `task182_duorc_question_generation` | Writing a question based on a given plot | Question Generation `task170_hotpotqa_answer_generation.json` | Given a set of context and supporting facts, answer the question asked based on them. | Answer Generation
 `task191_hotpotqa_question_generation.json` | Given a set of context, supporting facts and an answer, generate the question asked based on them. | Question Generation